“What is that person thinking about me?”

 When planning for the future, my dad would look at his past experiences or other people’s past experiences to predict the future.
 He wants to use methods that had been tested before.
 I, on the other hand, look at possibilities.
 I don’t use my past to plan for the future.
-I just go straight into the future and plan what I want for the future.
-So my dad’s approach appear too safe for me, while my approach appear too optimistic for my dad.
+I just go straight into the future and plan what I want in the future.
+So my dad’s approach appears too safe for me, while my approach appears too optimistic for my dad.

 Everyone is different.
 What works for someone, might not work for you.